wikic/wikic/README.md

 title: Hello World # title of the page
 toc: false # disable toc for this page
 layout: docs # set layout for this page
-hide: true # hide this page from docs list(only necessary for the file in docsPath)
+hide: true # hide this page from docs list(necessary for the file in docsPath)
 ---
 ```